About the Electric Vehicle Registration Data Format

 For the EV Hub, we’ll only post the first eight to eleven digits of the VIN to avoid sharing anything that could be considered personably identifiable.
-The VIN is the most reliable way to make sure you’re interpreting the vehicle registration correctly: is it a conventional version of a vehicle or the electric version?
+The VIN is the most reliable way to make sure you’re interpreting the vehicle registration correctly: is it the conventional version of a vehicle or the electric version?
 We share part of the VIN data directly along with our VIN decoder, which is a simple table of electric vehicles available in the United States.

 Our target audience for the EV Hub are professionals in public policy so we don’t have personally identifiable information like the address of a vehicle.
 Instead, we aggregate the total number of vehicles by make and model to the ZIP code or county level.

 Vehicle registration datasets are typically snapshots in time of the vehicles “on the road” in a state.
 Thus, we need multiple snapshots to piece together changes in the market over time.
 We also need the complete VIN in order to determine when the vehicle first entered the state’s market (new or imported from elsewhere).
 That is, the first time it appears in the database, we consider it an “original” registration and subsequent occurrences of that VIN are treated as a “renewal” registration.
 If we don’t have the full VIN, then we can’t reliably track metrics like original or renewal registrations unless the DMV shares that information directly.

 Regarding time series analyses, we’ll ideally get snapshots of the vehicle registration database frequently enough to be able to understand how the market has changed over time.
 With each state vehicle registration data file, we include the DMV snapshot date and a unique identifier to make it easier to interpret the data.